jeffbass/yin-yang-ranch/docs/librarian-prototype.rst

 of how to set up "scheduled SMS text messages" in the ``librarian.yaml`` file.

 This **librarian** prototype is incomplete and buggy.
-It is included in this repository to convey understanding of one possible design.
+It is included in this repository to convey an understanding of one possible design.
 It is not ready for production use (although I have been running a version of it on my ranch for about 3 years).
-This code is the basis for the **librarian** version I am currently developing to push to its own GitHub repository when it is more complete and has a broader set of capabilites.
+This code is the basis for the **librarian** version I am currently developing to push to its own GitHub repository when it is more complete and it has a broader set of capabilities.

 If you do want to experiment with the **librarian** prototype, here are some hints to help you install and run it.
 But please remember that it is experimental...so expect issues.

-Also, the "location words" like "barn" and "deck" are hard-wired directly into the code of xxxxx.py at line ...
+Also, the "location words" like "barn" and "deck" are hard-wired directly into the code of chatbot.py in the ``comms`` folder.
 Similarily, the sensor words like "temperature" are hard-wired into the same program.
 This will be changed in future development, but for now, you can test the **librarian** using the the test data in the ``test-data`` folder of this repository.
-That event data includes the keywords that are hard-wired into the xxxxx.py module.
+That event data includes the keywords that are hard-wired into the chatbot.py module.
 If you want to use the **librarian** prototype with your own event logs, you will need to change the ``location words`` and the ``observation words`` to match your own event data.

 I am continuing to develop the **librarian** prototype and expect to push a more complete version to its own GitHub repository (with more detailed